ErikKusch/KrigR/README.md

 devtools::install_github("https://github.com/ErikKusch/KrigR")
 library(KrigR)
 ```

-# Abstract
-Here we present a new R-package (KrigR) for acquiring and statistically downscaling climate data for ecological applications.
-The package is principally designed to make use of two of the most recent global reanalysis climate products from the European Centre for Medium Range Weather Forecasting: ERA5 and ERA5-land.
-These reanalysis products include numerous climate variables relevant for ecological applications including air temperature, precipitation, and soil moisture at hourly resolution and spatial resolutions of 30 by 30km and 9 by 9 km respectively.

-Reanalysis products resolve issues of biases, discontinuities and inconsistencies within individual observational products (e.g. WorldClim, CRU), and represent the state-of-the-art knowledge on historical climate.
-While the hourly temporal resolution of the ERA5 data family marks a great improvement over many other climate data sets, this can be further improved using statistical downscaling to match the spatial resolution of such legacy datasets.
-Our package uses kriging to downscale the reanalysis output to a user-specified resolution, reliably up to one order of magnitude finer than the reanalysis product.
-Our approach in designing KrigR was to give the user as much freedom as possible while making the existing downloading and kriging methodology more streamlined.
-KrigR allows one to download any ERA5-family variable, at any given temporal resolution, in any chosen region (rectangular or as a shape) across the globe.
-Furthermore, while we supply the user with a downloading function for the covariates used for kriging, our kriging method does allow for user-input not generated by our download functions.

-# Keywords
-Climate data, Climate reanalysis, Interdisciplinary ecology, Macroecology, R, R Package, Statistical downscaling
+Users require personal API-access tokens which can be obtained [here](https://cds.climate.copernicus.eu/api-how-to).

 # Workshop Material and Further Information
 We have put together a comprehensive [workshop](https://www.erikkusch.com/post/krigr-mats/krigrworkshop/) that walks you through the functionality of the KrigR package.
 This workshop was presented during the BIOCHANGE Methods Workshop Series at Aarhus University.
 A recording of this presentation can be found on [YouTube](https://www.youtube.com/watch?v=wwb107L4wVw&ab_channel=ErikKusch).
-For any additional information on the project please refer to my [website](https://www.erikkusch.com/project/krigr/).
+For any additional information on the project please refer to the project [website](https://www.erikkusch.com/project/krigr/).
+Upates will be available on said website as well as the KrigR [twitter profile](https://twitter.com/ERAKrigR)

+# Abstract
+Advances in climate science have rendered obsolete the gridded observation data widely used in downstream applications.
+Novel climate reanalysis products outperform legacy data products in accuracy, temporal resolution, and provision of uncertainty metrics.
+Consequently, there is an urgent need to develop a workflow through which to integrate these improved data into biological analyses.
+The ERA5 product family (ERA5 and ERA5-Land) are the latest and most advanced global reanalysis products created by the European Center for Medium-range Weather Forecasting (ECMWF).
+These data products offer up to 83 essential climate variables (ECVs) at hourly intervals for the time-period of 1981 to today with preliminary back-extensions being available for 1950-1981.
+Spatial resolutions range from 30x30km (ERA5) to 11x11km (ERA5-Land) and can be statistically downscaled to study-requirements at finer spatial resolutions.
+Kriging is one such method to interpolate data to finer resolutions and has the advantages that one can leverage additional covariate information and obtain the uncertainty associated with the downscaling.

+The KrigR R-package enables users to (1) download ERA5(-Land) climate reanalysis data for a user-specified region, and time-period, (2) aggregate these climate products to desired temporal resolutions and metrics, (3) acquire topographical co-variates, and (4) statistically downscale spatial data to a user-specified resolution using co-variate data via kriging.
+KrigR can execute all these tasks in a single function call, thus enabling the user to obtain any of 83 (ERA5) / 50 (ERA5-Land) climate variables at high spatial and temporal resolution with a single R-command.
+Additionally, KrigR contains functionality for computation of bioclimatic variables and aggregate metrics from the variables offered by ERA5(-Land).

+This R-package provides an easy-to-implement workflow for implementation of state-of-the-art climate data while avoiding issues of storage limitations at high temporal and spatial resolutions by providing data according to user-needs rather than in global data sets.
+Consequently, KrigR provides a toolbox to obtain a wide range of tailored climate data at unprecedented combinations of high temporal and spatial resolutions thus enabling the use of world-leading climate data through the R-interface and beyond.

+# Keywords
+Climate data, Climate reanalysis, Interdisciplinary ecology, Macroecology, R, R Package, Statistical downscaling